Attendance and Punctuality

 - Develop good habits which will be expected by employers

 Students who arrive after 8.50am with a legitimate reason (note provided by Parents/Carers) will be given a L code (late for the morning session).
 Students who arrive after 9.20am without a valid reason will be given a U code.

 This means that they have arrived to school after the morning register has closed and therefore the session is recorded as unauthorised.
 A 'U' code affects a student's attendance.
 Poor attendance will require interventions and could result in a referral to the WAS (Warwickshire attendance service).

 Any student who arrives late to school without a valid reason will be issued a lates detention on that day.
 The school gates are locked at 9.00am.
-Students arriving after 9.00am should sign in at reception before going to their form room.
+Students arriving after 9.00am should sign in with Mrs Moore in the Admin/Attendance office before going to their form room.